HMS Pomone (1811): Capture of HMS Africaine

 At midnight Bouvet sent Astrée forwards, creating the impression that Iphigénie was to slow Africaine down to allow the rest of the squadron to flee.
 At 3 am, Astrée regained her place at the rear of the squadron.
 The weather, which had been rough, improved somewhat, and in the moonlight Astrée suddenly found herself at gun range of Africaine.

 A gunnery duel followed immediately, which damaged Astrées rigging.
 She closed in to Iphigénie with Africaine in close pursuit.
 Africaine, her guns still trained at Astrée, soon found herself under fire from Iphigénie.
 After half an hour of exchanging fire at point-black range, an exchange in which the French had the upper hand, the British attempted a boarding, which Iphigénie easily eluded.
 The boarding attempt gave Astrée an opportunity to rake Africaines bow.
 At 4:30, Africaine struck her colours.

 All officers of Africaine had been killed or wounded in the action, save for Colonel Barry, and only 69 men were uninjured.
-Bouvet was given Corbett's dagger, which he kept ever since.
+Bouvet was given Corbet's dagger, which he kept in his personal possession.
 The French abandoned Africaine and the next day recaptured her.

-On 3 December 1810, the Île de France fell to the British.
+On 3 December 1810, the British completed their invasion of Isle de France.
 The ships moored at the island were surrendered, including Iphigénie, Bellone and Astrée.
 The British took Astrée into service as a 38-gun fifth rate and renamed her HMS Pomone on 26 October 1811, the previous having been wrecked earlier in the month.